Fieldbus: Fieldbuses for building automation

-the European Home Systems Protocol (EHS) merged in 1999 to the Konnex) (KNX) standard EN 50090, (ISO/IEC 14543-3).
-In 2020 495 Member companies offer 8'000 products with KNX interfaces in 190 countries worldwide.
+the European Home Systems Protocol (EHS) merged in 1999 to the Konnex (KNX) standard EN 50090, (ISO/IEC 14543-3).
+In 2020, 495 member companies offered 8 000 products with KNX interfaces in 190 countries worldwide.

 LonWorks

 Going back to the 1980s, unlike other networks, LonWorks is the result of the work of computer scientists from Echelon Corporation.
 In 1999 the communications protocol (then known as LonTalk) was submitted to ANSI and accepted as a standard for control networking (ANSI/CEA-709.1-B), in 2005 as EN 14908 (European building automation standard).
 The protocol is also one of several data link/physical layers of the BACnet ASHRAE/ANSI standard for building automation.

 BACnet

 The BACnet standard was initially developed and is now maintained by the American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE) starting in 1987.
 BACnet is an American National Standard (ANSI) 135 since 1995, a European standard, a national standard in many countries, and global ISO Standard 16484 since 2003.
 BACnet has in 2017 a market share of 60% in building automation market.